AbdulrhmanM0hamed/clinic_app/eyadtk_privacy_policy.md

 - Invoice details
 - Service prices
 - Financial reports and revenue data
+- Clinic or user account information, if applicable

 This information is entered manually by the app user for clinic management purposes.